snt-arg/iMarker_sensors/README.md

 from ids_peak_ipl import ids_peak_ipl
 from sensors import ids_interface as ids

-class idsCamera:
-    # class implementation...

-def main():
-    # Create the camera object
+# Fetch the camera
-    cap = idsCamera(0)
+cap = ids.idsCamera(0)

-    # Load camera parameters (optional)
-    cap.loadCameraParameters("camera_parameters.cset")

-    # Set the region of interest (optional)
+# Get the calibration configuration
-    cap.setROI(0, 0, 640, 480)
+cap.getCalibrationConfig('[path]', 'cam1')

-    # Synchronize the camera as master
+# Capture the frames
-    cap.syncAsMaster()

-    # Start data acquisition
 cap.startAquisition()

-    # Set exposure time (optional)
-    cap.setExposureTime(20000)
+# Loop
 while True:
-        # Capture a frame
+  # Fetch the frames
   frame = cap.getFrame()

-        # Process the frame...
+  # Other codes ...

-    # Close the camera and release resources
+# Stop the pipeline and close the windows
 cap.closeLibrary()

-# Run the program
-main()
 ```

-## Calibration
+## 💡 Calibration

 You might need to calibrate the cameras, specially for the dual-vision sensors, if you are using the sensor for the first time.
-To do this, follow the instructions in the [calibration page](/src/csr_sensors/sensors/calibration/README.md).
+To do this, follow the instructions in the [calibration page](/sensors/calibration/README.md).

 ## 📎 Related Repositories